 Finally, this recipe wouldn't be complete without Aloo, or potatoes.

 What makes it special is its color.
-For me, Keem Curry should be a vibrant red, thanks to the mincemeat, chunks of potato, and a thin layer of oil shimmering on top.
+For me, Keem Curry should be a vibrant red, thanks to the ground mutton, chunks of potato, and a thin layer of oil shimmering on top.
 My mother used to get that fiery red hue by adding a paste made from dried red chilies.
 Now, I achieve the same color using Kashmiri red chili powder.

 Keema Curry FAQ